 heavy duty epoxy glue or drywall screws (screws will create a sharp point in the bottom of your feeder, but outside of the access of chickens)

 **This tutorial calls for more tools than my typical tutorial.
-If you don’t have a jigsaw, a hand saw should work.
-Alternately, almost ajig saw is a useful tool and this entry level jigsaw– which is what I use- is under $30.
+If you don’t have a jigsaw, a hand saw or even a hack saw should work.

 Easy Instructions For Making your Own 2-week Chicken Feeder: